mychidarko/react-glass/README.md

 ### Glass Router (GlassRX)

+**Glass router has been published as an independent package.
+You can check it out [here](https://github.com/darko-mychi/glass-router)**

 Glass router is a wrapper around `react-router-dom` which provides a clean and developer friendly syntax and usage for your apps.

-**Glass router is still being developed and so supports only the main react router features.**

 Glass router is initialized in `src/routes.js`.
 That's where you need to import your routes.
 Each view has a routes file in which all routes relating to that view are defined.
 This file is then imported in the main routes file.